-When coming up with Celsius' entry strategy, the important questions are how to position the brand, how to set price, and which markets to enter into first.
-Traditional demand models would answer those questions by modeling demand as a function of product attributes, price, and consumer demographics that proxy for preference heterogeneity (Lancaster (1966), McFadden (1974), Berry (1994), Berry et al. (1995)).
+Traditional demand models would answer these questions by modeling demand as a function of product attributes, price, and consumer demographics that proxy for preference heterogeneity (Lancaster (1966), McFadden (1974), Berry (1994), Berry et al. (1995)).
 For choice data aggregated at the market level, these models look like:

-Consumer i in market t values product j at utility u{ijt} and chooses the product j with the highest utility.
-It is common to denote the "systematic" part of the utility by δ{jt} .
+Consumer i in market t values product j at utility $u{ijt}$ and chooses the product j with the highest utility.
+It is common to denote the "systematic" part of the utility by $\delta{jt}$ .
 This is the average utility for product j by consumers in market t and the main object of study in this paper.
 It can be estimated from market shares and a structural model (Berry (1994), Berry et al. (1995)).
-The estimated δ{jt} 's are decomposed as a function of product characteristics X_j , with preference heterogeneity modeled according to demographic variables.
-The ξ{jt} term denotes the component coming from unobserved product attributes.
-For many product categories, the observed product attributes X_j (e.g. size/MPG/horsepower for cars, caffeine/calories for energy drinks) and demographics (e.g. age, gender, household size) are inadequate for predicting δ{jt} without the addition of a brand fixed effect to capture the effect of unobservables.
+The estimated $\delta{jt}$ 's are decomposed as a function of product characteristics $X_j$ , with preference heterogeneity modeled according to demographic variables.
+The $\xi{jt}$ term denotes the component coming from unobserved product attributes.
+For many product categories, the observed product attributes $X_j$ (e.g. size/MPG/horsepower for cars, caffeine/calories for energy drinks) and demographics (e.g. age, gender, household size) are inadequate for predicting $\delta{jt}$ without the addition of a brand fixed effect to capture the effect of unobservables.
 This creates an issue when estimating demand for products from new brands as the fixed effect is unknown.